isomerpages/moe-ngeeannsec/_links-for-parents/Personal Learning Devices (PLD).md

 ##### Device issues

-1. Proceed to ICTHelpdesk@sPace.
+1. Proceed to **ICTHelpdesk@sPace**.

 2. Inform ICT staff regarding the issues (e.g storage space, ipad disabled, apps)

 3. ICT Staff will troubleshoot and give necessary advice.

-1. If everything is working fine, device will returned.
+- If everything is working fine, device will returned.

-2. Device may be wiped to restore functionality.
+- Device may be wiped to restore functionality.
 (Device data may be lost, data backup is recommended)

-3. Students to seek Service via the Service Centres or Asiapac Fortnightly Servicing\*
+-  Students to seek Service via the Service Centres or Asiapac Fortnightly Servicing\*

-\*while waiting for the device to be service a temporary ipad will be loan during this period
+<br>\**while waiting for the device to be service a temporary ipad will be loan during this period*

 ##### Lost Device